UPDATE: Equipment Failures, Winter Weather Cause Leaf Collection Delays

 information our Yard Waste Recycling Center.

 The City of Raleigh weekly Yard Waste Service: This service is provided by the Solid Waste Services Department and occurs on the same day your trash is collected.
 Either of the following can be used: containers with lifting handles, such as a plastic or metal garbage can, no larger than 35 gallons, and weighing no more than 75 pounds when full; biodegradable paper bags; or clear plastic bags.
 Please limit the number of bags that will be placed out for collection to 15.
-More information on Solid Waste Services.
+More Yard Waste information.

 Seasonal Loose Leaf Collection: The City of Raleigh Transportation Field Services Division provides seasonal loose leaf collection service using specialized vacuum equipment.
 This is a residential service intended for people who do their own yard work.
 Crews will only collect loose leaf piles from in front of single family homes.
 Commercial properties such as businesses, schools, churches, and apartments are NOT eligible.
 Loose leaf piles should be placed in your yard close enough to the street that equipment can reach it, no more than six feet from the edge of the pavement.
 Do NOT rake or blow leaves into the street or mix any other debris in with the loose leaves.
 Each resident is responsible for having their loose leaf pile properly prepared for collection before crews begin working in their neighborhood.
 Leaf piles that are blocked by obstructions or otherwise do not comply with the guidance provided will not be collected.
 Crews are scheduled to make two collection passes thru the city during the season.
 Residents will need to know which collection zone they live in to determine when to have leaf piles ready based on this season’s schedule.

 Visit our Annual Loose Leaf Collection page to: